Abu Concession, Okavango Delta and Moremi, Botswana

 A stylish, secluded swimming pool

-Named after the much-mourned and very special bull elephant, Abu was the original base camp when Randall Moore pioneered Africa’s first elephant back safaris in the Delta 20 years ago.
-Five years later, Elephant Back Safaris' tender won a concession on 500,000 acres of pristine wilderness in the west of the Delta and the camp was relocated to its present site – a grove of magnificent hardwood trees on the edge of a large lagoon with a resident school of hippos.
+Abu camp is located in a private concession on 500,000 acres of pristine wilderness in the west of the Delta surrounded by a grove of magnificent hardwood trees on the edge of a large lagoon with a resident school of hippos.

 The tents have a unique and wonderful design and have been recently rebuilt with a private viewing deck overlooking the lagoon.
 Each tent at Abu has beautiful en-suite facilities with a shower and a bath.The dining and bar areas are set on raised wooden decks that wind around African ebony and sycamore fig trees.
 The lounge and dining tent has big comfy sofas, with a breathtaking view over the lagoon.